PULSE ENCOUNTER SERIES

 But the civil rights leader, intellectual giant and most prominent anti-poverty crusader of the last century would perhaps not have had a consequential and enduring impact on American life, and the global community at large, without the training he received at Morehouse College under the tutelage of its former president Dr. Benjamin Elijah Mays.
 The historically black male college in the nation continues to shape men into greatness, and it remains a powerful educational force of excellence and bearing testament to the intellectual prowess of the institution.

-Given how COVID-19 has lifted the veil on America’s perennial underclass especially African Americans, who are mostly dying from the pandemic, journalist Bankole Thompson, the editor-in-chief of The PuLSE Institute, Detroit’s anti-poverty think tank, turns to Dr. David Thomas, the 12th president of Morehouse College, and the former dean of Georgetown University’s McDonough School of Business to put in perspective the historic nature of the virus that is ravaging black lives, how the college is responding, and what its most famous alumnus Dr. King would say about the pandemic today.
+Given how COVID-19 has lifted the veil on America’s perennial underclass especially African Americans, who are mostly dying from the pandemic, journalist Bankole Thompson, the editor-in-chief and dean of The PuLSE Institute, Detroit’s national anti-poverty think tank, turns to Dr. David Thomas, the 12th president of Morehouse College, and the former dean of Georgetown University’s McDonough School of Business to put in perspective the historic nature of the virus that is ravaging black lives, how the college is responding, and what its most famous alumnus Dr. King would say about the pandemic today.

 PULSE: How is Morehouse responding to the pandemic?